YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Local anesthetic with adrenaline can reduce bleeding and improve surgical control, but it deserves respect with heart rhythm problems, severe anxiety with palpitations, unstable blood pressure, or certain medication profiles.
 In those cases, local anesthesia and adrenaline during hair transplant surgery belongs in the preoperative decision.

-This is the distinction patients often miss.
+This is the practical distinction patients often miss.
 A routine ECG in a healthy person may add little.
 The same ECG in someone with palpitations, a stent, poor exercise tolerance, or new chest symptoms may be very useful.
 Context decides the value.

 Records to send before travelling to Istanbul